 I’ve updated this list of some of my favorite Christmas Quilt patterns!
+The list is up to 23 quilts now.
 So many fun options with a range from simple patchwork to modern improv, to more advanced techniques.
 Plus something for everyone’s style.

 I finished a quilt in time for Christmas!
 Which isn’t as impressive as it sounds, considering I pieced the top last December (lol).
 All it needed was the quilting and binding and it was ready go go.